cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vcloud.md

 # Node Types

-Each node type refers to a resource in VCloud.
+Each node type refers to a resource in vCloud.

 ## **cloudify.nodes.vcloud.Gateway**